 CSE facilitates development of accurate and age-appropriate knowledge, attitudes and skills that contribute to positive relationships, health and well-being, and respect for human rights and gender equality.

 UNESCO plays a key role in assisting education, health and other relevant authorities in the development and implementation of CSE programmes and materials.
 In 2018, UNESCO, in collaboration with UNAIDS, UNDP, UNFPA, UN Women, and WHO, published a fully updated International Technical Guidance on Sexuality Education.
-The Technical Guidance outlines the key concepts, topics and learning objectives which should guide the development of locally-adapted curricula for learners aged 5 – 18+ (French, Chinese, Russian, Spanish).
+The Technical Guidance outlines the key concepts, topics and learning objectives which should guide the development of locally-adapted curricula for learners aged 5 – 18+ (Chinese, French, Russian, Spanish, Burmese).